 Some parts of the Eurobodalla local government area are more prone to flooding than others, and Council is committed to finding solutions to reduce the social and economic damages that flooding can cause.

-With the assistance of the NSW governments, we have prepared Urban Creeks Flood Study, which examines flood behaviour in catchments around 7 Urban Creeks in Batemans Bay.
+With the assistance of the NSW Government, we have prepared Urban Creeks Flood Study, which examines flood behaviour in catchments around seven urban creeks in Batemans Bay.

 The flood study uses computer-based models that combine survey data to represent the landform of the catchments and creeks with rainfall and ocean condition data from past flood events.
 This modelling is used to recreate these events and generate maps that show what different flood events will likely look like.
 Community observations were then used to calibrate and “truth” these models.

 The Study was prepared by Rhelm Australia, with assistance from Council and financial and technical assistance from the NSW Government.
 The study has been prepared in accordance with the NSW Government's Flood Prone Land Policy, as outlined in the NSW Floodplain Development Manual 2005.

 Council resolved to adopt the Batemans Bay Urban Creeks Flood Study at the Ordinary Meeting of Council on Tuesday 27th July 2021 (PSR21/031).